marchandd/vncxvfb_wine_firefox/README.md

 ## Description

-A sandbox container with last version of Mozilla Firefox ready to use from Linux host.
+A sandbox container with last version of Mozilla Firefox ready to use from Linux or Windows host.

 ### Goal

-Complex method to produce a GUI containers to access to Firefox into sandbox from Linux host.
+Complex method to produce a GUI containers to access to Firefox into sandbox from Linux or Windows host.
-Image can run Windows software throw emulator accessing by view remotely X displays.
+Image can run Windows software through emulator accessing by view remotely X displays.

 ### Image size